XuXueliang/Code-Review-Count-Tool/README.md

 # Review-Count-Tool
-This is a useful tool of counting reviews, comments by each person.
+This is a useful tool for counting code reviews and comments by each person.